atata-framework/atata.io/components/checkboxlist.md

 Represents the checkbox list control (a set of `<input type="checkbox">`).
-By default is being searched by the name.
+Default search is performed by the name.

-Concrete checkbox items can be found by the label or value.
+Specified checkbox items can be found by the label or value.
 By default finds the items by the name.
 Use `[FindItemByValue]` attribute to find the items by the value.
 {:class="info"}

 ```html